stripe/stripe-ios/README.md

 We also offer [seamless integration](https://stripe.com/applepay) with [Apple Pay](https://apple.com/apple-pay) that will allow you to securely collect payments from your customers in a way that prevents them from having to re-enter their credit card information.

 ## Requirements
-Our SDK is compatible with iOS apps supporting iOS 6 and above.
-It requires Xcode 6.3+ and the iOS 8 SDK to build the source.
+Our SDK is compatible with iOS apps supporting iOS 7.0 and above.
+It requires Xcode 7.0+ to build the source.

 ## Integration